Justifying Bad Behaviour

 29 September 2008

-I though: this is perfect!
+I though to myself: this is perfect!

 The performance was immediately published and discussed online around the world.
 I was astonished to see how the majority of the reactions to the piece on the press were centred around technicalities of the CO2 release, whether I shifted the CO2 simply from one place to another, about the carbon offsetting scheme chosen or the merits of Carbon Offsetting generally in tackling Climate Change.

 Most of the discussions failed completely to address the fundamental moral issue of knowing that we are responsible for the severe changes of global climate, yet find excuses to justify our bad behaviour.
-This has confirmed to me that lots more has still to be done in raising awareness and sense of responsibility.
+This has confirmed to me that lots more has still to be done in raising awareness and collective sense of responsibility.
 Artists might play a critical role in steering the debate and provoking discussionon on the need of a global societal shift.

 New Scientist - Environment, published 05 Dec 08